TIAGOOOLIVEIRA/rockdb-proofofconcept-performance-batch-vs-entrybyentry/README.md

 ·         So it took ~3h to load

-·         We split the csv file into 12 files.
+·         Split the csv file into 12 files.
 Each file having around 60M rows/entries

-·         We split the process into 4 threads, each thread having 3 of that 12 files as its workload
+·         Split the process into 4 threads, each thread having 3 of that 12 files as its workload

 ·         After compacting, the RockDB occupies 58 GB on disk